kotcrab/ghidra-allegrex/README.md

 ghidra-allegrex
 ===============

-Ghidra processor module adding support for Allegrex CPU used in the PlayStation Portable.
+Ghidra processor module adding support for the Allegrex CPU used in the PlayStation Portable.

 Derived from the built-in MIPS module.